 To define a time parameter for your statistics, mouse over the date filter on the right and click the pencil.
 Then, select a timeframe or a specific date range on a calendar.
 All results will reflect the time filter you select.

-To filter by stage, mouse over the 'Opportunity Stage' filter on the right and click the pencil.
+To filter by stage, mouse over the 'Initial Stage' or 'Current Stage' filter on the right and click the pencil.
 Then, select the Stages you'd like to see to gain greater insight into how certain content is impacting different stages of the sales process.

 The tracking dashboard provides insight by day into all the tracked links the sales team is sending, the stage at which the asset was sent, the deal size, and whether or not the prospect interacted with the link.